 The finance ministers of the Eurozone make up the Eurogroup, a body that exerts political control over the Euro in order to manage its stability.

-With regard to the current financial and economic situation in Cyprus, the Eurogroup has reached an agreement with the country in order to gain cohesion and prevent collapse of the Cypriot banking sector.
+With regard to the current financial and economic situation in Cyprus, the Eurogroup has reached an agreement with the country in order to gain cohesion and prevent the collapse of the Cypriot banking sector.

 The terms of the Eurogroup agreement include the Cyprus Government to receive €10bn of financial assistance; the European Central Bank to maintain liquidity of the Cyprus banking system; Cyprus’ largest bank to absorb the second largest bank (Bank of Cyprus and Laiki Bank respectively); and the safeguarding of bank deposits of up to €100,000 (per legal entity, per bank) in accordance with the EU principles.